Psaki says she will bring 'truth and transparency back' during first White House press briefing

 BIDEN SWORN IN AS 46TH PRESIDENT, SAYS 'DEMOCRACY HAS PREVAILED' IN INAUGURAL ADDRESS

-Psaki added the Biden administration's plan to "lengthen and strengthen nuclear constraints on Iran," saying that she anticipates that the Iran Nuclear Deal will be part of Biden's early discussions with foreign counterparts.
+Psaki noted that the Biden administration's plan to revisit the Iran Nuclear Deal will "lengthen and strengthen nuclear constraints on Iran" and she anticipates that will be part of Biden's early discussions with foreign counterparts.

 The briefing came just hours after Biden was sworn in as the 46th president of the United States.